LaxarJS/laxar/docs/manuals/providing_controls.md

 }
 ```

+Not that for controls, _theme folders_ are only used for stylesheets, not for templates.

 ### Using a Control from a Widget

-Any widget that uses our clock should declare its AMD dependency using `controls` entry in its `widget.json`:
+Any widget that uses our clock should declare its dependency using `controls` entry in its `widget.json`:

 ```JSON
 "controls": [ "my-clock-control" ],
 ```

-This allows the runtime to load the RequireJS module and to register the AngularJS module during bootstrapping.
+This allows the runtime to load control module and to register the AngularJS module during bootstrapping.
 Additionally this causes the control CSS to be loaded from the correct theme, and to be bundled when creating a release-version of your application.

 To actually get the control onto the screen, you have to reference it from your widget's HTML template: